Is it Kosher? Yes, it is covered by an organization in the USA.

 During this process, the sap creates a lot of foam.
 Foam can ruin the process (and the syrup) so “de-foamers” are added to control the foam.
 These are a few drops of enzyme (usually some form of vegetable oil) that bring the foam under control.

 - In Anderson’s Non-Organic Maple Syrup, about one drop of de-foamer is added per gallon of sap which works out to be roughly 1 part per 378,000.
-The de-foamer is kosher and is a man-made enzyme which is chametz free.
+The de-foamer is certified kosher for pesach- it is a man-made enzyme which is chametz free.

 - In Anderson’s Organic Syrup, a few drops of Organic Sunflower oil (which is Kitniyot) or Safflower oil (which is kosher for passover) are added to control the foam.
 The ratio for the organic syrup is about 1 part per 20,000-40,000 depending on which oil is used.